yourvaiqbal/ecommerce-sql-analysis/README.md

 * Monitoring revenue performance over time
 * Understanding customer purchasing behavior
-* Identifying high-performing products and regions
+* Identifying high-performing customers and trends
+* Detecting potential revenue discrepancies
 * Supporting data-driven decision making

 The final dataset is designed to be directly connected to BI tools such as Power BI, Tableau, or Looker Studio.